 - Content of the script: The file will have instructions and commands written in the Bash programming language.
 When you run the script in Bash, these commands are executed one after the other.

 - Execution permissions: A file’s execution permissions must be configured for a Bash script to run.
 The “ls -l” tool can be used to verify file permissions.
-If the script doesn’t have execution permissions, you can grant it with the “chmod +x scriptname.sh” command.
+If the script doesn’t have execution permissions, you can give it with the “chmod +x scriptname.sh” command.
 However, bash scripts can run perfectly fine without the sh extension.
-Besides, the bash script programs have a distinct color scheme from other files.
+Besides, the bash script programs have a specific color scheme from other files.

 Getting Started with Bash